rcornwell/sims/README.md

  Emulates a dual CPU B5500 with up to 32K of memory.
 I can support either DFX disks or dual disks up to 20 units.
 Up to 16 magnetic tapes drives is support.
 2 Card readers a card punch and a pair of line printers.
+Will run MCP XIII and XV.

+  * Up to either 10 disks with DFX support or 20 disks without.
+  * Up to 16 magnetic tape drives.
+  * Dual card reader.
+  * Dual Line printer.
+  * Single card punch.
+  * Up to 32 terminal lines.

 # Dec PDP6